Two lost children search for their mother

 I felt so relieved to hear her speak.
 "Don't worry," I laughed.
 "I'll tell her it was all my fault."

-From over a rise, we saw someone—an old woman—struggling towards us through the mud.
+From over a rise, we saw someone—an old woman—struggling toward us through the mud.

 “Children!” she yelled out.
 “Children, wait!”
 She hurried to catch up, falling several times herself.